 - Lets states provide access to Medicaid for people living below 138 percent of the federal poverty level.
 In addition, Medicaid eligibility is now determined based on income alone; you no longer must be disabled to qualify.
 In 2012, however, the United States Supreme Court ruled that it was unconstitutional to require states to expand their Medicaid coverage.
 Therefore, states can choose whether or not to expand coverage.

 As a result, only some states have chosen to expand their Medicaid coverage and change their eligibility requirements based on the ACA.
 Many of the states that have decided not to expand Medicaid are also those with the highest numbers of people living with HIV.
-Many states in the southeast region, for example, where the HIV epidemic is worse, have chosen not to expand Medicaid.

 - Stops insurers from denying coverage to those with pre-existing conditions (e.g., HIV, pregnancy, history of domestic violence)